 Residential Units and other Improvements should step following slopes, using split and multi-level solutions wherever possible to follow existing contours and achieve a balance of cut and fill.
-When the construction is finished, the earth around the Residential Unit and site wall should lie against the walls as nearly as possible to the original angle of slope.
+When the construction is finished, the earth around the Residential Unit and site wall shall lie against the walls as nearly as possible to the original angle of slope.
 No excavation, grading or tree removal work shall be performed on any lot without the prior written approval of the ARC.

-Once a preliminary plan is well defined, it is required, that the corners of the buildings be staked on the un-graded site and elevations taken at each corner with a transit.
+Once a preliminary plan is well defined, it is required that the corners of the buildings be staked on the un-graded site and elevations taken at each corner with a transit.
 With this information, it is often possible to determine exactly how to adjust the design to minimize the height of the Residential Unit or other Structure and conform the buildings to the existing contours.
 The impact of the proposed Residential Unit on other properties and/or Common Areas with respect to privacy, view preservation, and ease of access must be considered.
 Except for Improvements for which the Owner has obtained ARC approval:

-- No excavation or fill shall be created or stored upon any Lot; - No change in the natural or existing drainage for surface waters shall be made upon any Lot; - No Specimen Plants shall be damaged, destroyed, or removed from any Lot.
+- No excavation or fill shall be created or stored upon any Lot; - No change in the natural or existing drainage for surface waters shall be made upon any Lot; - No Specimen Plants shall be damaged, destroyed, or removed from any Lot outside of the Construction Envelope that has not been first approved by the ARC.